Venti1707/Venti1707.github.io/HTML-Notes.md

 # [CSS](https://www.w3schools.com/html/html_css.asp)
 - Stands for **C**ascading **S**tyle **S**heets
-- Used to format the layout of a webpage
+- Used to format the layout of a web page
 - It is cascading as a style applied to a parent element will apply to all children elements within the parent

 ## Using CSS